AMLResearchProject/all-classifiers-2019/Python/Augmentation.md

 Once you have access to the dataset, you should add your dataset to the 0 & 1 directories in the Model/Data directory, if you configure the same way you do not need to change any settings.
 I used 45 images from each folder resulting in a training / testing set of 90 images before data augmentation.

-# The DataAugmentation Notebook
+# The Augmentation Notebook
-In the project Data folder you will find a Juypter Notebook named [DataAugmentation.ipynb](https://github.com/AMLResearchProject/AML-Classifiers/tree/master/Data/DataAugmentation.ipynb "DataAugmentation.ipynb").
+In the project Data folder you will find a Juypter Notebook named [Augmentation.ipynb](https://github.com/AMLResearchProject/AML-Classifiers/tree/master/Python/Augmentation.ipynb "Augmentation.ipynb").
 This Notebook seems to not run well on Github, but if you have cloned the repo you should be able to launch the Notebook fine, the Notebook provides a full walk through of the data augmentation program.

 # Contributing
 We welcome contributions of the project.
 Please read [CONTRIBUTING.md](https://github.com/AMLResearchProject/AML-Classifiers/blob/master/CONTRIBUTING.md "CONTRIBUTING.md") for details on our code of conduct, and the process for submitting pull requests.